karammulc/BellaBeat-Case-Study/README.md

 ## Key Findings
-- There is a strong positive correlation between total steps and calories burned for both weekdays and weekends
+- There is a strong positive correlation between total steps and calories burned for both weekdays and weekends.
-- As total steps increase, calories burned also tends to increase
+- As total steps increase, calories burned also tends to increase.
 - There is a strong positive correlation between very active minutes and calories burned for both weekdays and weekends.
-As very active minutes increase, calories burned also tends to increase
+As very active minutes increase, calories burned also tends to increase.
 - There is a significant negative correlation between sedentary minutes and total time in bed for both weekdays and weekends.
-As total time in bed increases, sedentary minutes tend to decrease
+As total time in bed increases, sedentary minutes tend to decrease.
-- On average, people exercise with the greatest intensity during afternoon workouts, followed by mornings, with the lowest intensity in the evenings
+- On average, people exercise with the greatest intensity during afternoon workouts, followed by mornings, with the lowest intensity in the evenings.
-- On average, people take more steps during the afternoon, followed by mornings, with the lowest step count in the evenings
+- On average, people take more steps during the afternoon, followed by mornings, with the lowest step count in the evenings.

 ## Target Market